 Donations at a Leadership Level offer the opportunity for a memorial, honorarium, or tribute.

 Sego Lily – $2,000

 Penstemon $10,000 +

 You may be able to double your donation if your employer has a matching gift program.
 Many employers will match donations dollar-for-dollar and sometimes make contributions for volunteer hours contributed to an organization.
 And in some cases, this applies to retirees as well.
 Inquire with your employer and if you have a matching gift program, please contact the Botanic Park office to learn how to double your donation!

-Yampa River Botanic Park has many opportunities for giving and for acknowledging loved ones.
+Yampa River Botanic Park has many opportunities for giving and acknowledging loved ones.

 Tree and Shrub Sponsorships are available for the existing trees and shrubs at the Park.
 The cost varies from $300 – $2,000.
-A small (3” x 1.5”) tag is placed on the tree or shrub for ten years.
-Gayle Lehman, Lead Horticulturist, will schedule a Park walk to help you pick the perfect tree or shrub.
+A small (3” x 1.5”) tag is placed on the tree or shrub for the life of the tree.
+Emma Friedland, Lead Horticulturist, will schedule a Park walk to help you pick the perfect tree or shrub.